jeniok12/golang-tdd-example/README.md

 PASS
 ```

-Now let's app e2e test for that.
+Now let's add E2E test for that.
 I want to add the recipients' list to the `/quotes` API response.
 We expand the API response as follows.

 ```golang
 // handlers.go